GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 Results from the “by year” table on the largest overall vendors were used to improve the [vendor normalization table](#vendor-name-normalization), over several iterations.

 A [class of analysis functions](https://github.com/GoC-Spending/goc-spending-laravel/blob/master/app/AnalysisOps.php) was used to perform database queries and export the results as CSV files.
 The [resulting analysis CSV files](https://github.com/GoC-Spending/goc-spending-analysis) are available on GitHub.
-These same queries are used to produce the charts on the [Analysis](/analysis) page.
+These same queries are used to produce the charts on the [Analysis](/analysis/) page.

 ## Future improvements

 ### Natural language processing to normalize vendor names

 The vendor normalization table was [created manually](#vendor-name-normalization), and based on the largest vendors in the dataset.
-There are {{< vars uniqueVendorNamesInCombinedDataset >}} unique vendor name entries in the combined dataset, and only {{< vars vendorMatchingTableRows >}} normalization entries included in the vendor normalization table.
+There are {{< vars uniqueVendorNamesInCombinedDataset >}} unique vendor name entries in the combined dataset (or {{< vars uniqueCleanedVendorNamesInCombinedDataset >}} cleaned entries), and only {{< vars vendorMatchingTableRows >}} normalization entries included in the vendor normalization table.
 Natural language processing tools could be used to more effectively group together these entries, which would improve the aggregate statistics for the “long tail” of smaller vendors in particular.

 ### Automatic determination of vendor industry

-The by-industry aggregate statistics (to be completed) are currently determined manually.
-The primary or secondary industry of a given vendor is determined by the following table (to be completed), and only includes the largest vendors in these fields.
+At present, anyone interested in doing an industry-by-industry breakdown of contracts could be limited to manually grouping vendors by industry category.

 It would be useful to be able to automatically determine the industry or industries of a given vendor, from outside data sources (company registries, Wikipedia, etc.).
 This would allow for government-wide aggregate statistics by industry, rather than just highlights of the largest vendors in a given industry.

 ### Contract-by-contract industry categorization, using object codes and machine learning

-Aggregate statistics by industry (to be completed) are currently done at the company level, rather than at the contract level.
+Aggregate statistics by industry are currently much easier to complete at the company by company level, rather than contract by contract.
 Being able to consistently determine the industry or nature of the work on a per-contract level would improve these per-industry statistics significantly.

-Many of the largest vendors contracting with the Canadian government provide services in a variety of fields.
+Many of the largest vendors contracting with the Canadian government provide services in a variety of fields, [as described above](#vendor-name-normalization).
 Being able to capture this at a more granular level would be beneficial.

 Contract entries often include descriptions of work and, in some cases, object codes that could be used to automatically determine what industry a given contract falls within.